waukeenmky/waukeenmky/README.md

 # KIRK GILBERT BERNABE

-<p> Hi just to let you know guys.
+Hi just to let you know guys.
 I just finished my studies a few months ago and still waiting for the graduation rites.
 For now i am self studying, searching, experimenting stuffs to improve my self.
-I really wanted to be a good Developer so i can build applications or website that not just for fun but also to be fit in the corporate world. </p>
+I really wanted to be a **Software Developer/Web Developer** so i can build applications or website that not just for fun but also to fit in the corporate world.

  🌱 I’m currently learning different stuffs.
 I am new to Github and also still learning different frameworks. </br>
  🔭 I’m currently working on a project which is a desktop application that will be built using electronJS </br>